-represented as the union of closed convex polyhedra any two of which meet in a common face.
+Let P be a compact polyhedron represented as the union of closed convex polyhedra any two of which meet in a common face.
 P is partitioned to open faces of these convex polyhedrons.
 The quotient space Q is a finite topological space.

-The closure of a point $x \in Q$ consists of points corresponding to the faces of the corresponding face of P.

-Each point in a finite space has minimal neighborhood.
-In Q the minimal neighborhood of a point corresponds to the star of corresponding face.
-Faces in P are partially ordered by adjacency: $\Sigma > \sigma$ iff $\operatorname{Cl}(\Sigma) \supset \sigma$ .

-This partial order defines and is defined by the topology of $\,Q\,.\,$
+Q knows everything on P. Each point of Q represents a face of P. Points representing vertices are closed.
+The closure of a point $x \in Q$ correspondent to a face F of P consists of points correspondent to faces of F. Each point in a finite space has minimal neighborhood.
+In Q the minimal neighborhood of a point corresponds to the star of the corresponding face.
+Faces in P are partially ordered by adjacency: $\Sigma > \sigma$ iff $\operatorname{Cl}(\Sigma) \supset \sigma$.
+This partial order defines and is defined by the topology of Q.